Royal Phawadee Village Patong Beach Hotel - Phuket Sandbox Hotel

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de Royal Phawadee Village Patong Beach Hotel Royal Phawadee Village Patong Beach Hotel zal de betaling rechtstreeks van u innen.
+Запросы на бронирование предоставляют вам прямой контакт с Royal Phawadee Village Patong Beach Hotel в приоритетном порядке, и Royal Phawadee Village Patong Beach Hotel будет получать оплату напрямую от вас.

 Non refunds